tomeryab/orbital-watch/README.md

 Install it

-Open command in the unzip folder of the Base44 App​​ You should see package.json file in the folder
+Open command in the unzip folder​​
+You should see package.json file in the folder

 ## Running the app